redpencilio/ember-metis/README.md

 ```
   /config/migrations/my-turtle-file(s).ttl
 ```
-To take advantage of the label service you will probably also want to populate your database with labels corresponding to the data you just migrated to your service.
-Since with the mu-semte-ch model we only need one database, we can just add the turtle ```.ttl`` file together with our actual data file into the migrations folder and the migration-service will do, again, will de the heavy lifting for use. <br>
+To take advantage of the label service you will probably also want to populate your database with labels corresponding to the data you just migrated to your triplestore.
+Since with the mu-semte-ch model we only need one database, we can just add the turtle ``` .ttl ``` file together with our actual data file into the migrations folder and the migration-service will do the heavy lifting for use. <br>
-> Do not worry about starting your backend again with the same files in your migration folder, the migration service is smart enough to not migrate the same data more then ones and create duplicates in your database.
+> Do not worry about starting your backend again with the same files in your migration folder, the migration service is smart enough to not migrate the same data more then ones and accidentially create duplicates in your database.

 Your migration folder structure should now look something like this:
 ```